DengLab-KI/scStalt/README.md

 #### Step 1
 First we will need to infer the pseudotime trajectory using the reference dataset (b1_sub in this case).
-In this tutorial, we used R package [Slingshot] (https://github.com/kstreet13/slingshot).
+In this tutorial, we used R package [Slingshot](https://github.com/kstreet13/slingshot).
 Other trajectory inference methods should also work.
 ```{r Step1, echo=T,message=F,warning=F}
 #for details, please refer to Slingshot
 b_sub = b1_sub